AkshatGada/onchain-ai-agents-polygon/README.md

 ---

-# Building an AI Assistant with OpenAI's Assistants API in JavaScript
+# Building an On-chain agent with OpenAI's Assistants API in JavaScript

 This guide provides step-by-step instructions to create an AI Assistant using OpenAI's Assistants API with JavaScript.